-The narrative report aims to provide information so that members of the public, Authority Members, partners, stakeholders and other interested parties are able to have:
+This narrative report aims to provide information so that members of the public, Authority Members, partners, stakeholders and other interested parties are able to have:

-- A full and understandable explanation of the overarching financial position of the Authority and the outturn for 2020/21; - Confidence that the public money with which the Authority has been entrusted has been used and accounted for in an appropriate manner; - Assurance that the financial position of the Authority is sound and secure.
+- A full and understandable explanation of the overarching financial position of the Authority and the outturn for 2021/22; - Confidence that the public money with which the Authority has been entrusted has been used and accounted for in an appropriate manner; - Assurance that the financial position of the Authority is sound and secure.

-This narrative report provides information about the Authority, including the key issues affecting the Authority and its accounts.
-It also provides a summary of the financial position at 31 March 2021 and covers the following areas:
+The Report provides information about the Authority, including the key issues affecting the Authority and its accounts.
+It also provides a summary of the financial position at 31 March 2022 and covers the following areas:

 - Our Operating Context

 - Our Strategy, Objectives and Performance

 - Our Governance and Decision Making

-- Our Organisational Model
+- Our Organisational Structure

 - Our Risk Management Arrangements

-- Financial Performance 2020/21
+- Financial Performance 2021/22

-- Financial Outlook 2021/22 to 2023/24
+- Financial Outlook 2022/23 to 2024/25

 - Borrowing Facilities and Investment Strategy

 - Pensions

 - Statement of Accounts

-OUR OPERATING CONTEXT
+OUR OPERATIONAL CONTEXT

-Cleveland Fire Brigade is in the north east of England and provides services to the four boroughs of Hartlepool, Middlesbrough, Redcar & Cleveland, and Stockton.
-The area is 597 square kilometres with a population of 569,1411, occupying 254,2582 dwellings.
-It is the seventh most densely populated fire authority area in England with only the Metropolitan fire and rescue service areas being more densely populated.
-Teesside is home to 14,7823 industrial and commercial premises.
+Cleveland Fire Brigade provides fire and rescue services across the four boroughs of Hartlepool, Middlesbrough, Redcar and Cleveland and Stockton.
+The area covers 597 square kilometres with a population of 569,7681, occupying 263,7022 dwellings.
+It is the seventh most densely populated fire authority area in England with only the Metropolitan Fire Rescue Services being more densely populated.
+Teesside is home to 16,0713 industrial and commercial premises.